Planning permits. Get one.

 To apply for a planning permit directly to a local council in Victoria:

 2. All planning schemes include a fast-track application process for some types of applications established by the State government, called VicSmart.
 If a proposal is eligible for VicSmart, the council will tell you.
 A VicSmart application means a council permit decision in 10 business days.
-A handful of councils have their own additional conditional fast track processes.
+A handful of councils have their own additional conditional fast track planning permit application processes.
 Otherwise, planning permits take 60 statutory days … which usually translates to 3-6 months for a planning permit to be issued.

 3. Councils will sometimes advise what information is required to support a planning permit application.
 Some councils will provide you with an application form and/or checklist, and others may point you to a clause in the planning scheme.
 Some councils don’t assist at all.